By Edward Woodall

 • Do deliver the message of termination succinctly and make clear that the decision has been made.
 It is not a time for argument with the employee, making promises, or over-sympathizing.
 There is usually not any need to spend a long time reviewing the issues – this tends to make the meeting longer than necessary and make the people involved more emotional.

-• Don’t forget to obtain all company property in the possession of the employee at the meeting and to make arrangements for return of any other property as soon as possible thereafter.
+• Don’t forget to obtain all company property in the employee’s possession during the meeting and to make arrangements for return of any other property as soon as possible thereafter.

 • Do make sure you are very clear regarding any post-termination access to the company offices and property.
 Usually, there should be no access.
 If you make any exceptions, they should be spelled out clearly.